lantrns-analytics/damn/README.md

 <br/><br/>

-## Connector Configuration
+## Connectors
-The DAMN tool leverages various connectors to interact with different data systems.
+The DAMN tool leverages various connectors to interact with different service providers.

+### Configurations
 Configuring these connectors is done via a YAML file located at `~/.damn/connectors.yml`.

 [*See example configuration file here*](connectors.yml.REPLACE)

-### YAML Configuration Structure
 The configuration file uses the following structure:

 ```yaml